brianbunke/brianbunke.github.io/_posts/2016-12-08-personalizing-github-pages.md

  - carte noire
 ---

-[Forfty percent] of all blogs' second posts are about how that blog was created, and tips & tricks learned during the process.
+[Forty percent] of all blogs' second posts are about how that blog was created, and tips & tricks learned during the process.
 I don't want to break from tradition during the holiday season, so here we go!

 > Sorry, today's safety standards dictate that I need to read a warning message before we jump without looking.
 This walkthrough assumes you have very basic Git/GitHub familiarity.
 If not, refer to a guide like GitHub's [Hello World].